Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: An alternative in place of the AVCI condition

-Outside the cases described in Proposition \ref{prop:3.3}, checking for \eqref{eq:oscillcond} directly would seem to be a rather intricate task in general.
-We therefore provide an alternative criterion---formulated in conditions (a)--(b) of Theorem \ref{prop:4.36} below---which will turn out to serve the same purposes as \eqref{eq:oscillcond} and which may be a more convenient criterion to verify for a wide range of applications.
-In particular, this can work well in applications involving CTRW integrators (see Appendix \ref{subsect:CTRW}) for which the verification of \eqref{eq:oscillcond} does not seem obvious.
-Roughly, the idea is to impose a certain degree of `nearly consecutive local independence' of the integrands $H^n$ and integrators $X^n$ together with a regularity condition on the increments of the integrators.
+Beyond the sufficient conditions in Proposition \ref{prop:3.3}, checking for \eqref{eq:oscillcond} directly could be a rather intricate task.
+In this section, we thus provide an alternative criterion which works well in cases where there is a form of `nearly consecutive local independence' of the integrands $H^n$ and integrators $X^n$ along with some regularity of the increments of the integrators.